panganibanpj/tongits-server/README.md

 - must sort hands when dealing
 - add tests to StartMatchCommand for 4 player deals
 - DrawFromDiscardCommand must check if game should end
-- Add `shouldEnd` property to MatchModel
-  - Iff commands should not be triggering match endings automatically
 - limit players per match in InvitePlayerCommand